lolo8304/coding-challenge/readme.md

     - https://github.com/lolo8304/coding-challenge-9
     - I used just my mobile phone and javascript to implement it
     - has some headache topics with * and folders .... check it out
-- 10 uniq Tool: not implemented
+- 10 uniq Tool: not implemented yet
 - 11 WebServer
     - https://github.com/lolo8304/coding-challenge/tree/main/no-11
     - cool to learn the HTTP1.1 protocol and implement it without support libraries